 Jordan was born in Austin, Texas and graduated from Hendrix College in December of 2014 with a BA in Health Science and a Spanish Literature minor.
-After living and spending a couple jaunts abroad, she is studying for her Doctorate in Physical Therapy at TWU in Dallas.
+After living and spending a couple jaunts abroad, she’s settled in downtown Dallas to complete her Doctorate in Physical Therapy at TWU.

 - Americanos.
 And conversations had over them